The Peace Corps was Established March 1, 1961

 The Peace Corps was established by the Executive Order of President John F. Kennedy on March 1, 1961.
 It was authorized by congress on September 21 of the same year.

 The mission of The Paace Corps is twofold.
 The first is for underdeveloped countries to understand American culture, and the second is for Americans to understand the cultures of other nations.

 The Peace Corps consists of volunteers that are college graduates.
 These volunteers go through a 3-month training program and then go out into the field for a two-year term.
 These volunteers help the countries they are assigned to develop both socially and economically.
 The volunteers can live under extreme hardship as they live and work beside the citizens of the nation to which they are assigned.

 To promote world peace and friendship through a Peace Corps, which shall make available to interested countries and areas men and women of the United States qualified for service abroad and willing to serve, under conditions of hardship if necessary, to help the peoples of such countries and areas in meeting their needs for trained manpower.

 From 1961 to 2015, nearly 220,000 Americans have joined the Peace Corps and served in 140 countries.

-The Peace Corp has changed since its original conception.
+The Peace Corps has changed since its original conception.
 In 1961 The United States was at the beginning of The Cold War.
-In establishing The Peace Corp President Kennedy was able to use it as a presence in under developed countries.
-The friendly face of America was being used as a safe guard against communism.
+In establishing The Peace Corp, President Kennedy could use it as a presence in underdeveloped countries.
+The friendly face of America was being used as a safeguard against communism.
 It was called using a “soft power” against the communists.
-Since the end of the cold war the precise purpose of the Peace Corp is no longer clear cut and there is a campaign to redefine what exactly the purpose of the Peace Corp is in the 21st Century.
+Since the end of the cold war, the precise purpose of the Peace Corps is no longer clear cut, and there is a campaign to redefine what exactly the purpose of the Peace Corp is in the 21st Century.